bioidiap/bob.rppg.base/README.rst

         publisher = {ACM Press},
     }

+Note that currently, bob and this package are supported for Linux distributions only

     1. Install bob using conda as per instructions on the `bob website <https://www.idiap.ch/software/bob/install>`_
     2. Activate your conda environment containing bob